-C.1.1 National organizations which may fulfill the role of trade facilitation committee
+C.1.1 National sectorial organizations which may fulfill the role of trade facilitation

-The ideal organization is a full public-private partnership as outlined elsewhere within this document, both Government and Trade collaborating through a national trade facilitation body-with a clear mandate to fulfill the requirements of the WTO TFA.
-However, for historical reasons or for practical reasons, there may be another valid organization which preexists and which the government may want to invest with this role.
+The ideal organization for an NTFB is a full public-private partnership as outlined elsewhere within this document, both Government and Trade collaborating through a national trade facilitation body.
+However, for historical reasons or for practical reasons, there may be another valid sectorial organization which preexists and which the government may want to invest with this role.
 The following is a non-exhaustive list of types of organizations.

-• A fully private sector national trade facilitation body
+A fully private sector national trade facilitation body

-- A fully private sector shipper's association with a trade facilitation mandate - A fully private sector transport association with a trade facilitation mandate - A trade union with a trade facilitation mandate - A public sector consultation committee concentrating on trade facilitation matters - A ministrygovernment agency-lead committee (public sector) with a trade facilitation mandate - Etc.
+- A fully private sector shipper's association organization with a trade facilitation mandate - A fully private sector transport association organization with a trade facilitation mandate - A trade union with a trade facilitation mandate - A public sector consultation committee concentrating on trade facilitation matters - A government agency-lead committee (public sector) with a trade facilitation mandate - Etc.

-Each of these types of organizations may already exist in any country and may satisfy the requirements of the WTO TFA.
-Governments may wish to elect one of these organizations to take on the role of NTFB. such a role.
-Within the WTO TFA, thereThere is no obligation that the resulting committee has representation from both the public and private sectors; however, there are undeniable benefits in including both Government and Trade in such consultative bodies as reflected in the UNECE Recommendation 40 (pending approval).
-For this reason, it is strongly suggested that if a private sector organization is chosen that the public sector takes an active role within the organization, perhaps by integrating the executive board.
+Each of these types of organizations may already exist in any country.
+Governments may wish to elect one of these organizations to take on the role of NTFB.
+There is no obligation that the resulting committee organization. has representation from both the public and private sectors; however, there are undeniable benefits in including both Government and Trade in such consultative bodies as reflected in the UNECE Recommendation 40 (pending approval).
+For this reason, it is strongly suggested that if a private sector organization is chosen that the public sector takes an active role within the organization, perhaps by integrating the executive boardBoard.
 Likewise, if a public sector organization is chosen, it is strongly suggested that it be opened to active participation from the private sector, eventually reserving a number of key positions to Trade.

-${\it C.1.2.
-Coordination\ among\ multiple\ trade\ facilitation\ organizations}$
+C.1.2.
+Coordination among multiple trade facilitation organizations

 Another path may be chosen which would result in multiple organizations working on trade facilitation.
-There can be at least two possible scenarios: the government establishes an official NTFB to respond to the WTO TFA, but other organizations (public, private or PPP) also exist; or, the government may wish to respond to the WTO TFA obligations through a coordination of coordinate these multiple organizations.
+There can be at least two possible scenarios: the government establishes an official NTFB, but other organizations (public, private or PPP) also exist; or, the government may wish to coordinate these multiple organizations in order to create their official NTFB.